xpl/stacktracey/README.md

 const prettyPrintedString = new StackTracey (error).pretty
 ```

-It produces a nice compact table layout, supplied with source lines (if available):
+It produces a nice compact table layout, supplied with source lines (if available), thanks to [`as-table`](https://github.com/xpl/as-table):

 ```
 at shouldBeVisibleInStackTrace     test.js:25                              const shouldBeVisibleInStackTrace = () => new StackTracey ()